Book Online Consultation

 Nine out of 10 people living with viral hepatitis are unaware – that’s more than 290 million people across the globe.
 Only 20% of people living with hepatitis C are aware of their condition and less than 10% of people living with hepatitis B

 In every region, diagnosis remains one of the biggest challenges for the elimination of viral hepatitis because without timely diagnosis, infection rates will continue to escalate and people won’t be able to access life-saving treatments.
 The African and South East Asia regions have the lowest diagnosis rates, with 93% and 91% of the population living with viral hepatitis being unaware.
-This is compared to 83% in Eastern Mediterranean, 79% in Western Pacific, 68% in European and 64% in the Americas region.
+This is compared to 83% in the Eastern Mediterranean, 79% in the Western Pacific, 68% in Europe, and 64% in the Americas region.

 Barriers to diagnosis